Porlock Hill: Events

 Porlock Hill is popular with cyclists.
 In 2015, over a hundred racers competed for a £3,100 prize to cycle up the hill along the toll road, followed by a series of children's races and a general fun ride.
+In 2022 for the first time there was also a race up the hill.
 It is listed as one of the 100 greatest cycling climbs in the UK.